Recovery (Eminem album): Critical reception

-Recovery was released to generally favorable reviews, with most critics praising the lyrical themes and Eminem's performance.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 63, based on 28 reviews.
 AllMusic's David Jeffries praised Eminem's performance as potent and energetic, and said that the album "may be flawed ... but he hasn't sounded this unfiltered and proud since The Marshall Mathers LP".
 Neil McCormick of The Daily Telegraph commended him for addressing more mature, introspective subject matter and successfully "framing his misogyny, homophobia and all-round bigotry with an undeniable sense of empathy and humanity."
 Jody Rosen, writing in Rolling Stone, called it Eminem's "most casual-sounding album in years" and said that he "sounds content to be rap's wittiest head case."

 Sam Wolfson of NME called him "self aware, technically advanced, intelligent, able to go at speeds other than full throttle."
 Sean O'Neal of The A.V.
 Club stated that his lively raps make up for the "endless atonement metaphors" that occasionally weigh down the album.
 Kitty Empire, writing in The Observer, said that it is "better than average" as a "latterday Eminem album" that shows, "in bursts, Eminem's health is very nearly rude."
 MSN Musics Robert Christgau said that, although the cleverness "varies" and the themes are "rarely" upheld by his "long-recessive sense of play", the album is a comeback "for Eminem, not Slim Shady—and for Marshall at his most martial.
 His most confessional as well."